abhigkar/ID107-HR-Plus-Reverse-Engineering/Bootloader/missing_bt.md

-Die to some unfortunate and unknown reason, my original bootloader was deleted by espruino(wrong flash size config in board file).
+Due to some unfortunate and unknown reason, my original bootloader was deleted by espruino(wrong flash size config in board file).
 I used below script to restore it back
 ```
 E.setFlags({unsafeFlash:1});
 var fl=require("Flash");